vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-nsx.md

 ![Tanzu for Kubernetes Grid installer welcome screen](img/tko-on-vsphere-nsx/tko-on-vsphere-nsxt-4.png)

-Figure 4 - TKG installer welcome screen

 The installation of TKG on vSphere is done through the same UI as mentioned above but tailored to a vSphere environment.

 ![Tanzu for Kubernetes Grid installer UI for vSphere](img/tko-on-vsphere-nsx/tko-on-vsphere-nsxt-5.png)

-Figure 5 - TKG installer user interface for vSphere

 This installation process will take you through the setup of a management cluster on your vSphere environment.
 Once the management cluster is deployed, you can make use of [Tanzu Mission Control](https://tanzu.vmware.com/mission-control) or Tanzu CLI to deploy Tanzu Kubernetes shared service and workload clusters.

 ## Design Recommendations

 ### NSX ALB Recommendations

 The following table provides the recommendations for configuring NSX ALB in a vSphere with Tanzu environment.

 |**Decision ID**|**Design Decision**|**Design Justification**|**Design Implications**|
 | :- | :- | :- | :- |